 Picture Frame Speakers - Turn your favourite artwork into a flat speaker

 Invisible Speakers for Immersive Museum Installations"I'm a big fan of Feonic F1.3's and have used them many times to great effect.

-This approach enables you to hide the small transducer near the edge of a panel, perhaps at the bottom of an internal wall where it can be easily hidden by furniture.
-Or ideally mounted on the reverse side of a surface making it completely invisible.
-In addition to great quality audio you also get a more even sound distribution as the entire panel emits the sound; preventing "too loud" hotspots.
+This approach enables you to hide the small transducer near the edge of a panel.
+Perhaps at the bottom of an internal wall where it can be hidden by furniture.
+Or mounted on the reverse side of a surface making it completely invisible.
+Besides great quality audio you also get a more even sound distribution.
+The entire panel emits the sound; preventing "too loud" hotspots.

 Loudspeakers: always at or near eye level: always in line of sight.
 Why?

 Either Feonic approach (hidden or invisible) avoids the clutter of visible loudspeakers with wires and brackets.